 Load It Up

 Here are a few photos of my standard AC kit.
-Pens, a folding knife, gaffer tape, pliers, Leatherman, scissors, large and small tape measures, flashlight, small, large and stubby screwdrivers, hex keys of various sizes, a GoPro tool, rocket blower and a filter wrench.
+Pens, a folding knife, gaffer tape, pliers, Leatherman, scissors, large and small tape measures, flashlight, small, large, and stubby screwdrivers, hex keys of various sizes, a GoPro tool, a rocket blower, and a filter wrench.

 Need Something Bigger?
 Try the CineBags CB07 XL AC Pouch

 If you think the CineBags CB03 AC Pouch isn’t going to be large enough for you, they also make a larger model called the CineBags CB07 XL AC Pouch.
 This version has a zippered lid, a little more depth, a zippered lid pocket and two large metal D-rings for hanging tools and tape.